ICO to Base64 Converter

 Convert

 Click Convert.
-The tool encodes the icon into a Base64 string.
+The tool reads the ICO bytes and creates a Base64 data URL.

 Copy or download